CCCpeggy/Reservatio-system/Software Design Document/document.md

 * A List of Room including:
     * Room number (Room ID)
-    * The maximum number of total participants
+    * The maximum number of total attendees
-    * The minimum number of total participants
+    * The minimum number of total attendees
-    * The state of the room (enable or disable)
+    * The condition of the room (enable or disable)
 * The information about the reservation center:
     * The open hours during weekdays
     * The closed hours during weekdays